-The VMS data above are for combined UK and Irish data (2005, 2006 and 2007).
+The above VMS maps for 2006 and 2007 are combined UK and Irish data.
+2008 and 2009 show Irish data only.
 Other international data sets were not available.
-The maps clearly show the main dredge fisheries (mainly Scallop) VI (west of Scotland) and in VII (Irish Sea, Celtic Sea, English Channel.
+The maps clearly show the main dredge fisheries (mainly Scallop) in VI (west of Scotland) and in VII (Irish Sea, Celtic Sea, English Channel.